Mike Guymon: Post-UFC

 Guymon came out of retirement on March 16, 2012, dropping down to the Lightweight division where he defeated Chris Leyva by TKO due to punches in the second round at BAMMA USA: Badbeat 5.
 In his second fight at Lightweight in Bamma USA he beat Mike Dizack by split decision.

 Guymon faced Savant Young at Bellator 85.
 He suffered the first knockout loss of his career after a left hook from Young put Guymon out cold, just under a minute into the second round.
 After the fight, Guymon was taken to the hospital, where the doctor noticed he had fracture of the orbital, cheekbone and jaw.
 The doctor advised Guymon to never compete again in any combat sport.

 Days after his first Bellator win against Aaron Miller on November 2, 2013, Guymon announced his retirement from MMA for the second time.

 Personal life

-Mike Guymon is currently married to Nicole Guymon.
+Mike Guymon and Nicole Guymon Divorced in 2021.